RigsOfRods/docs.rigsofrods.org/rules/terms-of-service.md

 Do not use copyrighted content without written permission of the original authors.
 Do not show pictures or videos of stolen content.

+**A good rule of thumb: Any content you find that isn't on our official forum/archives is more than likely stolen in most cases.**

 # INSULTING

 Don't insult other members.
 Do not tell members to kill themselves or things in that category, there will be hard consequences.